fabacab/inline-gdocs-viewer/readme.txt

 * `key` - Specifies the document to retrieve.
     * **required** Every `gdoc` shortcode must have one and only one `key` attribute.
 (All other attributes are optional.)
-    * `key` can be one of three types:
+    * `key` can be one of four types:
-        * The fully-qualified URL of a Google Spreadsheet that has been publicly shared, like `[gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/edit"]`
+        * The fully-qualified URL of a Google Spreadsheet that has been publicly shared, like `[gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/htmlview"]`
         * The document ID of an old-style Google Spreadsheet that has been "Published to the web," like `[gdoc key="ABCDEFG"]`
+        * The fully-qualified URL of a Google Apps Script Web App, like `[gdoc key="https://script.google.com/macros/s/ABCDEFG/exec"]`
         * The fully-qualified URL of a document on the Web.
 PDF, DOC, XLS, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer) will be rendered using the Viewer, like `[gdoc key="http://example.com/my_final_paper.pdf"]`
 * `chart` - Displays Google Sheet data as a chart instead of a table.
 Valid values are:
     * `Area`